mananaggarwal2001/ChatBot-Application/Readme.md

 ```
 git clone https://github.com/mananaggarwal2001/ChatBot-Application.git
 ```
-2. Then Install the required Packges By Using the command
+2. Then Install the required Dependencies using the command

 ```
 npm install